FuelRats/pipsqueak3/README.md

 SPARK is the all-in-one wonderbot written and utilized by *The Fuel Rat* for rescue management.
 This project is under active development.
 As such, features may be added or removed without notice.

+> As this project is under heavy development, we cannot offer support at this time.
+However, please do report bugs or issues on our project [here.](http://t.fuelr.at/help)

 SPARK is currently **incomplete**.

 ## Requirements
-* Python 3.6.x
+* Python 3.6.5
-* Postgres server
+* PostgreSQL
 * [Pydle, asyncio branch](https://github.com/Shizmob/pydle/tree/asyncio) ``git://github.com/Shizmob/pydle.git@asyncio#egg=pydle``

 ## Installation
-This script can be run as either a Dockerized service or run locally.
+This script can be run as a Docker image or run locally.

 To run as a docker image, you may use the provided docker-compose.
-Before you can use the docker-compose, you need to create a volume called: ``p-data``

-If you would prefer to run the service locally, bare in mind you may need to run a local Postgres Database or the provided sql service via docker-compose for mecha's fact module.
+If you would prefer to run the service locally, bare in mind you may need to run a local PostgreSQL Database for the fact module.

-###Building via Docker
+### Building via Docker
-We have provided a `docker-compose.yml` suitably configured for building and running mechasqueak as a Alpine Linux multi-container service.
+We have provided a `docker-compose.yml` suitably configured for building and running Mecha as a Alpine Linux multi-container service.

+## Run with Docker
-To build Mechasqueak via docker, run the following command:
+To build Mecha via docker, run the following command:
 ```bash
 docker-compose build mechasqueak
 ```